-The U.S. Department of Energy (DOE) Office of Legacy Management (LM) Parkersburg, West Virginia, Disposal Site was inspected on October 26, 2023.
+The U.S. Department of Energy (DOE) Office of Legacy Management (LM) Parkersburg, West Virginia, Disposal Site was inspected on October 31, 2024.
 No evidence of erosion or slope instability on the disposal cell was noted during the inspection.
-Minor maintenance needs were noted during the inspection to address animal burrowing.
+However, minor maintenance needs were noted during the inspection to address animal burrowing which continues to be a challenge.
 A follow-up or contingency inspection is not required.
 No evidence of trespassing was observed.

-Animal burrows continue to be a challenge.
-In addition to routine vegetation management activities in 2023, several animal burrows were collapsed, filled in with clean topsoil, and revegetated in 2023.
-A few of the collapsed burrows showed signs of new activity.
+In 2024, several animal burrows were collapsed, filled in with clean topsoil, and revegetated.
+A few of the collapsed burrows showed signs of new activity but overall conditions were improved over the previous years.

 The site Long-Term Surveillance Plan for the Parkersburg, West Virginia, Disposal Site (DOE 2019), called the LTSP, directs that routine water quality sampling and water level measurements be collected every 10 years.
 Routine groundwater sampling at the Parkersburg site is coordinated with sampling at the Canonsburg, Pennsylvania, Disposal Site and Burrell, Pennsylvania, Disposal Site to maximize cost efficiency.
-The year 2023 was a sampling year, and sampling was conducted on October 26.
+The most recent routine sampling event was conducted on October 26, 2023.
 Only one of the two available monitoring wells (MW-6) yielded water.
 No flow was obtained from monitoring well MW-5.
 The problem was attributed to a clogged pump, and the field crew could not resolve it.
 The pump needs to be fixed or replaced.
-Results from monitoring well MW-6 were below U.S. Environmental Protection Agency (EPA) maximum concentration limits (MCLs) and West Virginia groundwater standards found in West Virginia Administrative Code Title 47, Series 12, "Requirements Governing Groundwater Standards," Appendix A. A groundwater sampling event is planned for the summer of 2024, at which time the pump in monitoring well RW-5 will be replaced and the well will be sampled.
+Results from monitoring well MW-6 were below U.S. Environmental Protection Agency (EPA) maximum concentration limits (MCLs) and West Virginia groundwater standards found in West Virginia Administrative Code Title 47, Series 12, "Requirements Governing Groundwater Standards," Appendix A. A groundwater sampling event is planned for 2025, at which time the pump in monitoring well RW-5 will be replaced and the well will be sampled.